facebook/react-native-website/docs/native-components-ios.md

 @end
 ```
+Note that all `RCTBubblingEventBlock` must be prefixed with `on`.
 Next, declare an event handler property on `RNTMapManager`, make it a delegate for all the views it exposes, and forward events to JS by calling the event handler block from the native view.

 ```objectivec{9,17,31-48}
 // RNTMapManager.m